kstenschke/tictac-track/README.md

 * Export: Timesheets can be exported to CSV: whole timesheet, current day, recent referenced issue numbers
 * External URL-linking: Referenced items can be dynamically opened in web-browser: all tasks of a day / week / month
 * Timesheet can be recorded in multiple languages (de, dk, en, es, fi, fr, hu, it, lv, nl, no, pl, pt, ro, ru, sv, tr)
+* Stable: The majority of commands and options is covered by functional tests

 Commands Overview